enobufs/mocha-prepare/README.md

 has been complete and ready to move on.

 ## Note
-* 'mocha' is specified as a `peerDepenencies`.
+* 'mocha' is specified as its `peerDepenencies`.
 Make sure to have mocha in your devDependencies.